lbrpdx/batocera-controlcenter/README.md

 **Special attribute:**
 - `role="header"`: Makes the vgroup non-selectable and displays at the top (for status bars)
+- `role="footer"`: Same as "header" but displays at the bottom

 #### `<feature>` - Feature Row
 A single row containing a label and controls.